Hundreds of Chinese families seek wartime compensation from Japan

 Japan invaded China in 1937 and ruled parts of it with a brutal hand for the next eight years.
 Chinese historians say nearly 40,000 men were taken to Japan against their will to work in mines and construction.
 Survivors say living conditions were appalling.
 Many did not make it back to China.

-In possibly the biggest class-action suit in Chinese legal history, about 700 plaintiffs lodged a case against two Japanese firms at a courthouse in eastern Shandong province in April, said Fu Qiang, a lawyer representing the families.
-Among the plaintiffs are several forced laborers, now in their 80s and 90s, and this might be their last chance to seek redress.

-The suit was filed against Mitsubishi Corp (Qingdao) Ltd, a subsidiary of Mitsubishi Corp, and Yantai Misubishi Cement Co, a joint venture between Mitsubishi Corp and construction firm Mitsubishi Materials Corp, Fu said.
+The suit was filed against Mitsubishi Corp (Qingdao) Ltd, a subsidiary of Mitsubishi Corp (8058.T), and Yantai Mitsubishi Cement Co, a joint venture between Mitsubishi Corp and construction firm Mitsubishi Materials Corp (5711.T), Fu said.

-The plaintiffs are each seeking 1 million yuan ($160,100) in compensation, a public apology in several prominent Chinese and Japanese newspapers, as well as the erection of a memorial and monument in remembrance of the forced laborers, Fu said, adding that they also want the companies to fund their legal expenses.
+The plaintiffs are each seeking 1 million yuan ($160,100) (94902 pounds)in compensation, a public apology in several prominent Chinese and Japanese newspapers, as well as the erection of a memorial and monument in remembrance of the forced labourers, Fu said, adding that they also want the companies to fund their legal expenses.

 It is unclear whether the lawsuit, with other smaller cases, will be accepted.
 But lawyers say there is a good chance they will be heard after a Shanghai court last month impounded a Japanese ship over a dispute that dates back to the 1930s war between the two nations.

-The number of plaintiffs, including families and surviving forced laborers seeking redress, total at least 940, with combined claims reaching at least 865 million yuan, lawyers say.

-That figure could rise further as there were nearly 8,000 forced laborers from Shandong during the war, according to Fu.

-The other two Japanese companies involved in the suits are coal producer Nippon Coke and Engineering Industry Co, formerly known as Mitsui Mining Co, and stainless steel maker Nippon Yakin Kogyo, the lawyers say.
+The other two Japanese companies involved in the suits are coal producer Nippon Coke and Engineering Industry Co (3315.T), formerly known as Mitsui Mining Co, and stainless steel maker Nippon Yakin Kogyo (5480.T), the lawyers say.

-"When we took the laborers to Japan to negotiate a settlement and listened to their speeches, they moved us to tears," said Deng Jianguo, a lawyer involved in five of these lawsuits since 2007.
-"They (the Japanese companies) have the ability to compensate and make amends for (their) past mistakes, but they aren't doing it.
-I think, morally, you can't justify this."

 Similar suits would be filed in central Henan and northern Hebei provinces, Deng said.